Stability condition on Calabi-Yau threefold of complete intersection of quadratic and quartic hypersurfaces: Proof of the Main Result

 Taking $\overline{E}\rightarrow\mathbb{D}(E)\rightarrow T_0[-1]$, we have

-where the first is due to Serre duality and Calabi--Yau, second is due to duality, the third is direct, the fourth is due to the fact that $T_0$ is torsion of dimension $0$ and the inequality is due to $\overline{E}$ is Brill--Noether stable.
+where the first equality is due to Serre duality and being Calabi--Yau, the second is due to duality, the third is straightforward, the fourth is due to the fact that $T_0$ is torsion of dimension $0$ and the inequality is due to $\overline{E}$ being Brill--Noether stable.

-Thus by HRR, we have
+Thus, by HRR, we have

 This implies $\ch_3(E)<0$ and we are done. \end{proof}